mddarmawan/sb-movie-list/README.md

 1. Clone this repository

-### API Preparation

-1. Navigate to the application folder and run this command to install the application's packages:
+2. Navigate to the application folder and run this command to install the application's packages:

 ```bash
 npm install